onelogin/onelogin-python-aws-assume-role/README.md

  * client_id  Onelogin OAuth2 client ID
  * client_secret  Onelogin OAuth2 client secret
  * region  Indicates where the instance is hosted.
 Possible values: 'us' or 'eu'.
+ * ip  Indicates the IP to be used on the method to retrieve the SAMLResponse in order to bypass MFA if that IP was previously whitelisted.

+For security reasons, IP only can be provided at the onelogin.sdk.json.
+On a shared machines where multiple users has access, That file should only be readable by the root of the machine that also controls the client_id / client_secret, and not by an end user, to prevent him manipulate the IP value.

 Place that file in the same path where the python script is invoked.

 ### Docker installation method